LinusBorg/portal-vue/docs/guide.md

 </portal>
 ```

-However, if you use a `PortalTarget` for multiple `Portal`s, you likely want to define the transition on the target end instead.
+However, if you use a `<portal-target>` for multiple `<portal>`s, you likely want to define the transition on the target end instead.
 This is also supported:
 ```html
 <portal-target
   :transition="{ name: 'fade'}"